 It’s because of this fact that this salad is a bit of a default for weeknight dinners and any occasion where I’m in charge of bring the salad to someone else’s place!

 Honestly.
-The tomato watermelon mixture becomes a salad with the simple addition of delicious olive oil, a tad of vinegar, and some salt and pepper…that’s all you need.
+The tomato watermelon mixture becomes a salad with the simple addition of delicious olive oil, a tad of vinegar (it’s easy to over do this, so be sure to measure), and some salt and pepper…that’s all you need.
 Trust me on this one and save the feta for this Greek cornbread recipe!

 What does Heirloom Tomato Mean?